 It is not easy to find part-time employment and you must not rely on the idea that you can cover your living costs or tuition fees by getting a job.
 You may not be able to find work related to your area of study.
 Some students find jobs in restaurants, shops and supermarkets - others get work doing tutoring, telephone sales, deliveries, etc.

-Also the UOW Careers Central offers advice on job hunting.
+Also the UOW Careers & Employability (formerly Careers Central) offers advice on job hunting.